mattvh89/Apple1/README/README.txt

 Contact: matt.van.helden@hotmail.com
 ------------------------------------------------------------------------------------------------------------------------------------------------

 Thanks for checking out my Apple 1 emulator.
 This is just a simplified manual to get you up and running.

+First you'll probably just need to set up your console properties.
+Run the program and right click on the toolbar of the console and select properties.
+Change the width to 40 and the height to 24.
+Also, if the font doesn't change you should make it Lucida Console and up the size to probably 24pt.
+That will help make sure that it looks right.
+This shouldn't change all your consoles for all of time, just for that program.

 Here are some of the basic functions:

 The apple 1 starts with the screen buffer full of random values.